Amy Schumer's ex reveals that he lives with her and her husband - Mag Viral News

 It turns out that Amy Schumer has had a unique life situation.
 Apparently the comedian and her husband have let Chris Fischer Schumer’s ex Kyle Dunnigan collapse with them for a while.
-As PEOPLE noted, Dunnigan recently spoke about the arrangement on the Howard Stern Show.
+Dunnigan reported on the arrangement during a recent spot on the Howard Stern Show.

-“I’ve been there for a month and a half,” said Dunnigan.
-“It was very cool,” adding that he has his own room and bathroom.
+“I’ve been there for a month and a half.
+It’s very cool,” Dunnigan said, adding that he has his own room and bathroom.
 However, he says that he and Fischer are regularly “brothers” and play chess together, so it doesn’t sound as embarrassing as it could be.

 “The food is really good and free,” he said of the arrangement.
-“I should be leaving in three weeks, but I don’t think I will.”
+“I should be going in three weeks, but I don’t think I’ll be going.”

 According to the comic, he’s only moved in because he’s helping his ex prepare for their upcoming Hulu show, Love, Beth.
 Dunnigan won an Emmy for the song “Girl You Don’t Need Make Up” in 2015, which he wrote for Schumer’s previous show Inside Amy Schumer.
 Dunnigan also had a small share in her 2015 comedy, Trainwreck.